 Clutter can lead to decreased focus, confusion and tension.
 Pro tip: It is less time-consuming to spend a few minutes every day cleaning your room, throwing away the trash, dusting, vacuuming, etc., than waiting until it becomes overwhelming.
 Living in an organized space can also help you keep your thoughts organized and systematic which will positively impact other aspects of your life.

 Clutter and mess can cause a lot of stress and anxiety.
 A clean environment can help relieve and prevent unnecessary stress as you’ll feel in control and more relaxed when your environment is easy to navigate.
 This is especially true when you put things back in their places where they’ll be easy to find again (as oftentimes people feel frazzled and flustered when they are unable to find the things they need).

 You’ll improve your overall health and happiness.

 Having a clean-living space positively impacts your mental and physical health.
 Spending a few minutes tidying up each day will make future cleaning easier and less time-consuming.
 The best part about not having to spend weekend hours cleaning?
-You’ll be able to spend more time doing things you want to do like trying new recipes, spending time with loves ones or getting in a quick workout.
+You’ll be able to spend more time doing things you want to do, like trying new recipes, spending time with loved ones or getting in a quick workout.

 Now that you know the benefits of a clean bedroom, what are you waiting for?
 We’re confident that once you start to reap the benefits of a clean room, you’ll be antsy to get started cleaning the rest of your house!
 (But that’s a conversation for another day.)